Sam8239/Logify/README.md

 # Logify - Log Management Application

 **Logify** is a versatile logging application designed for efficient log management.
-It seamlessly integrates Elasticsearch and SQLite databases to ingest, store, and query logs.
+It seamlessly integrates Elasticsearch and PostgreSQL databases to ingest, store, and query logs.
 The app provides a user-friendly interface with robust search functionalities, allowing users to explore logs based on various criteria.
 Additionally, it offers export features for convenient data retrieval and analysis.

 ## Table of Contents